Medicom has you covered from head to toe

 In the clinical setting, PPE compliance plays a critical role in reducing cross-contamination.
 However, did you know that standard medical isolation gown designs often have limitations that can increase your risk of contamination while also slowing down workflow?

 Even with training and clear protocols, risk of contamination can occur due to the clinical reality of a fast-paced environment and workflow where every second counts.
 The securing of traditional ties around the neck and behind the back can be cumbersome, and sometimes a step that is overlooked.
-Standard cuffs can ride up, leaving the hands exposed – leading to further exposure around the wrist.
+Standard cuffs can leave the hands exposed and ride up – leading to further exposure around the wrist.
 The risk of contamination can occur especially during gown removal.

 Do you face similar challenges?